animaltraits/animaltraits.github.io/data/README.md

 ## Sub-folders

 `raw` - contains raw data in UTF-8 encoded CSV files.
 Sub-folders are used to organise files, but do not affect processing in any way.
+`Endnote-dbs` - contains an Endnote database that contains references for all of the raw data sources.

 ## Files